Rough volatility, path-dependent PDEs and weak rates of convergence

-In a nutshell, this paper is a tale that starts from a numerical analysis problem, then dives into stochastic analysis before bouncing back on PDE theory, goes on to explore a region of Malliavin calculus, adds a salty touch of combinatorics and ends its course with fractional calculus.
+In a nutshell, this paper is a tale that starts from a numerical analysis problem, then dives into stochastic analysis before bouncing back on PDE theory, adds a salty touch of Malliavin calculus and ends its course with fractional calculus.